ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 -------------------------------------------------------------------------------
 The device management feature enhances the Internet of Things Foundation service with new capabilities for managing devices.
 It creates a distinction between managed and unmanaged devices,

 * **Managed Devices** are defined as devices which have a management agent installed.
 The management agent sends and receives device metadata and responds to device management commands from the Internet of Things Foundation.
-The device management agent and the Internet of Things Foundation device management service must share an understanding of data formats and communication patterns so they can interpret data correctly.
 * **Unmanaged Devices** are any devices which do not have a device management agent.
 All devices begin their lifecycle as unmanaged devices, and can transition to managed devices by sending a message from a device management agent to the Internet of Things Foundation.
-Devices without a device management agent installed can never become managed devices.

 Construct DeviceData
 ------------------------------------------------------------------------